Too Young to Kiss: Reception

-The Spartanburg Herald-Journal reported that Too Young to Kiss was critically acclaimed.
+Upon the film's release, The New York Times Bosley Crowther was unimpressed with Allyson and Johnson's adolescent antics and the excessive suspension of disbelief required.
+Over a week later, the Spartanburg Herald-Journal reported that the comedy had been critically acclaimed, and while the Los Angeles Times Philip K. Scheuer decried the Too Young to Kiss length, he complimented Allyson's performance as a pianist and the film's "amusing sequences."

 Hal Erickson described the film as "fluff", and noted that despite retreading 1942's The Major and the Minor, Frances Goodrich and Albert Hackett's scriptwriting kept the material "fresh and funny throughout".
 On a four-star scale, Leonard Maltin rated the film at 2.5 stars, calling Allyson's Potter "fetching".
-The New York Times Bosley Crowther however, was unimpressed with Allyson and Johnson's adolescent antics and the excessive suspension of disbelief required.

 Awards

-Five people who worked on Too Young to Kiss were nominated for film awards, with only Allyson winning hers.
+Five people who worked on Too Young to Kiss were nominated for film awards, with only Allyson winning hers: